nebula-plugins/nebula-archrules-plugin/README.md

 ## How it works

 The Archrules Library plugin produces a separate Jar for the `archRules` sourceset, which is exposed as an alternate variant of the library.
+It also will automatically generate a `META-INF/services` file which contains a reference for each implementation of `com.netflix.nebula.archrules.core.ArchRulesService` to declare it as a service provider.
+The Archrules Runner plugin uses a Java [ServiceLoader](https://devdocs.io/openjdk~25/java.base/java/util/serviceloader) to discover all implementations of `com.netflix.nebula.archrules.core.ArchRulesService` in the rule libraries.

 ## LICENSE